3xg3lin/3xg3lin.github.io/_posts/2023-11-02-wireshark-and-nmap.markdown

 ## So how can we listen to the network?
 For this we have to use forensic tools such as Wireshark or tcpdump, known as packet sniffers.
 ## How wireshark works
 Wireshark monitors network traffic using promiscuous mode.
+***Note: Promiscuous mode is a mode for a wired NIC (network interface controller) that causes the controller to pass all traffic it receives to the CPU.
+Thus, you can monitor all traffic without disconnecting from the network.***